How to use price signaling in marketing?

-When it comes to price signalling, rushing things is never a good idea.
-Take your time to do all the research you need, covering even the smallest details that might impact the price signalling process.
+When it comes to price signaling, rushing things is never a good idea.
+Take your time to do all the research you need, covering even the smallest details that might impact the price signaling process.

 b.
 Start with your new products